 A Forbes article from 2018 states that U.S. corporate debt levels have reached a dangerous 45% of GDP.
 These levels are worse than that of the Dot-com crash during the early 2000s.

-Now that the coronavirus is putting a strain on the economy, the debt that some of these companies took on is starting to catch up to them.
+With the coronavirus hurting the economy, the debt that these companies have is starting to catch up to them.
 Not every business is a successful juggernaut like Apple.
 Not every company can survive a huge debt load and an economic crisis at the same time.

 The current crisis makes it clear that good debt can turn into bad debt very quickly.

 Finally, the last slice that makes up the balance sheet pie is called shareholders’ equity.
 Money that a publically traded company receives from its investors is considered shareholder’s equity

 Pay attention to the retained earnings of a company.
 Retained earnings (RE) is money that a business reinvests into itself.
 That is important because the more money a company has left over after paying expenses, the more likely it is to be financially stable.

 When companies finish paying off their debt and start reinvesting into themselves, they can use these leftover earnings to pay dividends to their investors.
 It’s imperative since a company that pays dividends and increases those dividends over time is financially healthy.

 Remember to keep an eye out for companies that pay more in dividends to their investors over time.

 Another thing to keep in mind when looking at shareholders’ equity is treasury stocks.
 You can see it listed here at the bottom.

 Treasury stocks are also known as stock buybacks, which is basically when a company uses its funds to reacquire its own shares.